Types of Eating Disorders

 Binge Eating Disorder

-This is the newest eating disorder in the DSM-5.
+This is the newest type of eating disorder in the DSM-5.
 Binge eating disorder has high reported heritability, with estimates between 41% and 57%.

 Most people think of binge eating disorder as the opposite end of the spectrum from anorexia.
 They assume that people who have binge eating disorder love eating “too much,” lack self-control and have high body weight.
 However, these assumptions over-simplify a complex physical and emotional system that drives binge eating.
 They can interfere with our ability to recognize and treat binge eating disorder.